choudharyus/week2-monday3/readme.md

   make: 'Honda',
   model: 'Civic',
   year: 1997,
+  'tire-type': 'Goodyear'
   // NOTE: Keys with a "-" in their name must be surrounded by quotation marks.
-  'tire-type': 'Goodyear'
+  // NOTE: You should use camelCase in JS, but sometimes you need to work with hyphens in JSON objects, if they were generated from a non-JavaScript API.
 }
 ```